world-class/REPL/subreddit/progression.md

 # Guide to Module Prerequisites & Progression: How to Avoid Being 'Progression-Blocked' due to Missing Prerequisites, and a Suggested Module Schedule

+**Updated Jan 22nd 2021: Added special consideration for PBA students**

 Hello there, /r/UniversityofLondonCS!

 We've recently had posts and comments with questions regarding the progression within this degree programme, especially from new applicants.
 I decided to write this post as a general guide to progression within the programme, explain the prerequisites for advancement from FHEQ Level 4 to Level 5, as well as present a suggested module schedule.

 ## How does progression work within this degree programme?
-The University of London's Bachelor's of Science in Computer Science is composed of [22 modules plus a Final Project](https://london.ac.uk/computer-science-structure) (For more information regarding the degree's structure, [see my other guide](grades-guide.md)).
+The University of London's Bachelor's of Science in Computer Science is composed of [22 modules plus a Final Project](https://london.ac.uk/computer-science-structure) (For more information regarding the degree's structure, [see my other guide](https://www.reddit.com/r/UniversityOfLondonCS/comments/hgbcc8/beginners_guide_to_grades_projects_exams_and/)).
 These 22 modules are all worth 15 credits each, and are divided into three levels: There are FHEQ Level 4 modules, FHEQ Level 5 modules, and FHEQ Level 6 modules.

 Each Level is more advanced than the previous Level, hence there are *progression rules* which govern when a student may register for Level 5 and Level 6 modules.
 As this guide is intended for applicants and new students, we will only discuss the progression requirements of Level 5 modules: